Safer Internet Challenge 2023

 useful resources for children, schools and families to access.

-The Challenge will run until the 31st May 2022 so
+The Challenge will run until the 31st March

-The Safer Internet Challenge launches with schools and families
+Internet Challenge launches with schools and families on the 31st

-on the 8th February 2022 and you can find the resource
+January 2023 and you can find the resource below so why not

 Young people who are part of Children's University can earn a